 - Mormon Stories: A Revelation of Man, Not God

 - Should We Defend Our Past Polygamy?, Curt Henderson, 2009

-Brigham Young would instruct that “if a woman preferred another man of higher authority”, no bill of divorce was required.
-His doctrine was reiterated in Conference by George D. Watts.
-“If a woman can find a man holding the keys of the priesthood with higher power and authority than her husband, and he is disposed to take her, he can do so, otherwise she has got to remain where she is.
-(LDS Conference Reports, Oct.
-8, 1861)
+Brigham Young instructed that “if a woman preferred another man of higher authority,” no bill of divorce was required.
+This was reiterated in conference by George D. Watts: “If a woman can find a man holding the keys of the priesthood with higher power and authority than her husband, and he is disposed to take her, he can do so, otherwise she has got to remain where she is.”

 Marinda Nancy Johnson Hyde